 NLF: Boards must ensure that LEP customers are aware that language assistance services such as oral interpretation or written translation services are available, upon request, at no charge to the customer.
 When appropriate, Boards may use funds from programs that the customer shows an interest in or is enrolled in to pay for oral or written translation services.

-Additional Information Related to Babel Notices

-NLF: Additional guidance will be provided for TWC-VR staff in a forthcoming guidance memo.

 INQUIRIES: